-- Low - Low priority generally includes denial of service or XSS (Cross site Scripting) type issues and do not compromise the underlying data or system.
-An issue will be marked as "low" if it requires user to authenticate ("trusted user") in the dotCMS admin tool before the issue can be reproduced.
+Low — Low priority vulnerabilities have a CVSS score of 0.1-3.9.
+These may include denial of service or XSS (Cross site Scripting) type issues, but generally do not compromise the underlying data or system.
+An issue will usually be marked as “Low” if it requires user to have local system access before the issue can be reproduced.
 Additionally, low priority issues offer no chance for privilege escalation, arbitrary code execution or data loss.
 Generally these issues can be easily worked around through the use of external tools, firewalls, etc.

-- Moderate - Moderate issues constitute a security threat to the underlying data or system running dotCMS.
-This can include security compromises or privilege escalation, though "Moderate" issues still require a user being authenticated ("trusted user") in the system.
+High — High-vulnerability issues (CVSS 7.0-8.9) constitute a security threat to the underlying data or system running dotCMS.
+This can include security compromises or privilege escalation, though the flaw may be difficult to exploit.

-- Critical - a critical issue that could allow for an issue that can be used to compromise dotCMS or the underlying server/system responsible for running the dotCMS.
-A critical issue can be executed by any user and does not require any specific user authentication ("non-trusted user").
+Critical — A critical issue (CVSS 9.0-10.0) can be used to compromise dotCMS or the underlying server/system responsible for running the dotCMS.
+A critical issue may potentially be executed by any user and does not require any specific user authentication (“non-trusted user”).